Pike Road, Alabama: Government

 Pike Road elects a mayor and a five-member town council every four years.
 The mayor and all council members are elected at-large.
 Pike Road's current mayor is Gordon Stone.

 The current town council members are: Chris Dunn, Angie Bradsher, Chris Myers, Doug Fuhrman and Rob Steindorff.
-The Pike Road Town Council meets at 7:00 p.m. on the second Monday of each month as well as the fourth Wednesday of every month at 7:00 a.m.
+The Pike Road Town Council meets at 6:00 p.m. on the second Monday of each month as well as the fourth Wednesday of every month at 7:00 a.m.
 Meetings are held in the council chamber at Pike Road Town Hall (9575 Vaughn Road).

-The Town of Pike Road, Alabama employs four full-time staff members, two part-time staff members and utilizes contractors to fulfill other staff needs.
+The Town of Pike Road, Alabama employs ten full-time staff members, several part-time staff members and utilizes contractors to fulfill other staff and project needs.

-Sales tax is 8.75 percent, of which 4 percent goes to the State of Alabama and 2.5 percent goes to Montgomery County.
+Sales tax is 8.75 percent, of which 4.00 percent goes to the State of Alabama, 2.50 percent goes to the County of Montgomery, and 2.25 percent goes to the Town of Pike Road.
 Income tax goes to the United States Government.

 The United States Postal Service operates the Pike Road Post Office in the town limits.

 Demographics

+As of the 2023 American Community Survey, there are 3,491 estimated households in Pike Road with an average of 2.89 persons per household.
+The town has a median household income of $121,687.
+Approximately 4.8% of the town's population lives at or below the poverty line.
+Pike Road has an estimated 70.6% employment rate, with 59.0% of the population holding a bachelor's degree or higher and 97.1% holding a high school diploma.

+The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (91.6%), Spanish (1.3%), Indo-European (1.1%), Asian and Pacific Islander (6.0%), and Other (0.0%).

+The median age in the town was 36.1 years.

+2020 census

+As of the 2020 census, there were 9,439 people, 3,271 households, and 2,719 families residing in the town.
+The population density was 283.9 PD/sqmi.
+There were 3,415 housing units at an average density of 102.7 /sqmi.
+The racial makeup of the town was 57.56% White, 31.68% African American, 0.23% Native American, 5.84% Asian, 0.04% Pacific Islander, 0.84% from some other races and 3.81% from two or more races.
+Hispanic or Latino people of any race were 2.46% of the population.